 - Not available in a super thick variety.
 It is a decent thickness but thinnest out of bunch.

 - Needs to be aired out between classes or it will smell funny.

 Aurorae Synergy 2 in 1 Yoga Mat

 I won’t repeat myself with everything I said about “The Combo Mat” above.
-This is basically the same exact thing except it is thicker (5mm instead of 3.5mm) and it costs $10 more.
+This is basically pretty similar except it is thicker (5mm instead of 3.5mm) and it currently costs $18 less.
 Also, the material of this one is made from ecofriendly Polymer Environmental Resin (PER) while “The Combo Mat” is made from natural tree rubber (both ecofriendly choices).